Good Clinical Trials Collaborative

-New guidelines are needed to support a more effective regulatory environment for clinical trials – enabling researchers to efficiently conduct the trials that are needed to improve patient care.
+New guidance is needed to support a more effective regulatory environment for clinical trials – enabling more informative, ethical and efficient trials to improve patient care.

-Launched in June 2020, the Good Clinical Trials Collaborative, supported by grants from Wellcome, the Gates Foundation(opens in a new tab) and the African Academy of Sciences(opens in a new tab), will review the principles of randomised clinical trials for all types of healthcare interventions, in all settings.
+Launched in June 2020, the Good Clinical Trials Collaborative, supported by Wellcome, the Gates Foundation and the African Academy of Sciences, are reviewing the principles of randomised clinical trials for all types of healthcare interventions, in all settings.

-The aim was to capture the innovative practices that have enabled some trials to continue and the barriers and challenges that have affected others.
+- run a survey to hear from researchers whose trials had been impacted by the Covid-19 pandemic.
+The aim was to capture the innovative practices that have enabled some trials to continue and the challenges that have affected others.

 - consulted with a range of stakeholders, including clinical trial volunteers in Africa, Asia and Latin America, representatives of patient groups in Europe and North America, and more than 100 multidisciplinary experts.